HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/build_app_with_script_application/cmd_line_api.md

 ## Namespace `spHelper`

 The `spHelper` provides the functions and variables that are related to a specific instance of the Script Application.
-To reference `spHelper`, you must precede it with the application unique name space tag, for example, `[Plugin:ScriptPortletNamespace]`.
+To reference the `spHelper`, you must precede it with the application unique name space tag, for example, `[Plugin:ScriptPortletNamespace]`.
 To make it easier to use this object, you can create your own uniquely named variable, for example, `var myspHelper = [Plugin:ScriptPortletNamespace]spHelper;`.

 ## spHelper field summary